charlesreiss/spark-memory-postprocess/README.md

 This tool assumes that partitioning will not change between the example run and the run for the targetted configuration.
-If your partitioning will depend on the number of active tasks or you want to estimate the effect of adjusting the partition count on input, you can supply `scalePartitions*` settings in --makeCOnfigProperties file as shown in the template.
+If your partitioning will depend on the number of active tasks or you want to estimate the effect of adjusting the partition count on input, you can supply `scalePartitions*` settings in --makeConfigProperties file as shown in the template.
 Note that these adjustments don't try to do anything smart about uneven partitioning.

 ## Page Cache